Skip to Content

 • The age of the roof

 Typically, shingles will last about 20 years.
-If your roof is approaching or has passed that age, it’s wise to start planning for a replacement.
+If your roof is approaching or has passed that age, it’s wise to start planning for a roof replacement.
 Even if your property’s roof isn’t that old, it’s important to perform regular inspections to keep track of your roof’s condition.

 The expected lifespan and cost of replacement varies depending on the type of shingles on your property: